Improwised/kb.repairrabbit.github.io/content/appointments/how-to-create-new-appointment.md

-Its easy to create a new appointment for the New Customers or for exsisting customers.
+It's easy to create a new appointment for the New Customers or for existing customers.

 ### **Create New Appointments for new customers**